-Water and electricity shall be utilized by CONCESSIONAIRE in the most efficient manner possible, and CONCESSIONAIRE expressly agrees to comply with all CITY water conservation programs.
+Utilities paid by RAP shall be utilized by CONCESSIONAIRE in the most efficient manner possible, and CONCESSIONAIRE expressly agrees to comply with all CITY water conservation programs.
 At the discretion of the General Manager, RAP may require CONCESSIONAIRE to establish recyclables collection and/or implement additional waste diversion strategies within the CONCESSION PREMISES.